flyonspeed/OnSpeed-Gen2/Hardware/Board Files/README.md

-This folder contains the board files use to order boards on PcbWay.com
+This folder contains the board files used to order boards on PcbWay.com